MicrosoftDocs/visualstudio-docs/docs/azure/vs-azure-tools-resources-managing-with-cloud-explorer.md

 1. Log in to the Azure account whose resources you want to browse.

 1. Once logged in to an Azure account, the subscriptions associated with that account display.
-Choose the check boxes for the account subscriptions you want to browse and then select **Apply**.
+Select the check boxes for the account subscriptions you want to browse and then select **Apply**.

    ![Cloud Explorer: select Azure subscriptions to display](./media/vs-azure-tools-resources-managing-with-cloud-explorer/select-subscriptions.png)